Humaima/medical-evidence-rag-agent/README.md

 natural place to extend if you want a more rigorous eval later (e.g. a larger labeled set, or comparing against ground-truth answers).

-### Step 9 — Polish for GitHub (15–20 min)
-- Add a couple of screenshots (CLI and/or Streamlit UI, one answered case and one refused case) to this README.
-- Consider adding a `LICENSE` file.
-- Mention explicitly in the README (as this one does) that this is a demo, not a clinical tool — that framing itself is part of what the project is meant to demonstrate (safety-aware design, not just RAG mechanics).

----

 ## What this project demonstrates

 - **Domain-specific RAG**: FAISS + LangChain retrieval over a medical evidence